Division of Humanities and Fine Arts

 This course examines the literature and intellectual thought of the Harlem Renaissance.
 It is designed to move beyond a cursory treatment of the movement and offer students the opportunity to study key figures and texts at length.
 Authors studied in this course include Alain Locke, W. E. B. DuBois, Zora Neale Hurston, Wallace Thurman, Nella Larsen and Langston Hughes.

-371. Faulkner and Modernism in the United States
+- Faulkner and Literary Modernism in the United States

 The course will concentrate on the novels of Faulkner as exemplifying modernism.